 The Bachelor of Landscape Architecture degree program began in 1965 and the Bachelor of Commerce and Bachelor of Environmental Science programs began in 1988.

 In 1997, the provincial government amalgamated agriculture education across the province under U of G and OAC.
-OAC now offers programs and conducts research on four campuses: Guelph, Alfred, Kemptville and Ridgetown.
+OAC now offers programs and conducts research on two campuses: Guelph and Ridgetown.

 In 2010, the Bachelor of Bio-Resource Management began.
 In 2014, the College celebrated it's 140th anniversary with a special project called "140 Faces of OAC", capturing many of its current and historical figures through an online database of people profiles.
 View the 140 Faces of OAC project here.

 For more information on the history of the college, read The College on the Hill: New History of the Ontario Agricultural College, 1874 to 1999 (Google eBook)